- Region : Crete

 Eat anywhere!
 All the tavernas have good food - the Blue house, easily found by its deep blue-framed windows, may have the biggest selection.
 Some specialize in grilled (over charcoal) food - most have fresh fish as available, and variously lamb, goat, mezes, salads and many traditional taverna dishes - variety is good.

-Pavlos (Paul's) is good for grilled foods and to enjoy his organic, mountain-grown vegetables and salads.
-The superb and interesting Notos specializes in wonderfully prepared interesting Meze and romantic Italian pasta and salads (the blue cheese salad is stunning) suitable for both a snack or very full meal
+The superb and interesting Notos specializes in wonderfully prepared interesting Meze and romantic Italian pasta and salads (the blue cheese salad is stunning) suitable for both a snack or very full meal.

 The re-opened Keramos, on the far side of the bay, is fish supreme accompanied by truly superb simple salads and the best dakos (classic cretan rusk with tomato and special cheese).
 You may wait longer to be served here - it's worth it.